unoplatform/uno.extensions/doc/Learn/Mvux/Advanced/Messaging.md

 There's also the `CreateNewPerson` method, which gets generated as a command in the ViewModel and can be invoked from the View (refer to [commands](xref:Uno.Extensions.Mvux.Advanced.Commands) to learn about how MVUX generates commands).
 This method uses `CreateRandomName,` which generates a random name (implementation removed for brevity).

-The line using the MVUX messaging extension method is the one calling `messenger.` Observe.
+The line using the MVUX messaging extension method is the one calling `messenger.Observe` .
 Read the code, and this line will be explained later.

 ```csharp
 using CommunityToolkit.Mvvm.Messaging;